Digital Identity Risk Assessment Playbook

 - Digital Identity Acceptance Statement Example and Template

-Figure 9: Explains the DIRA Process from Data Collection to Ongoing Assessment
+Figure 9: The DIRA Process from Data Collection to Ongoing Assessment

-Figure 10: Explains in a More Detailed Way the DIRA Process Flow from the Data Collection Phase to the Ongoing Assessment Phase
+Figure 10: Describes the DIRA Process Flow from the Data Collection Phase to the Ongoing Assessment Phase

-Figure 11: Explains a Six-Step Process of What is Required to Implement a DIRA
+Figure 11: A Six-Step Process of What is Required to Implement a DIRA

-This Digital Identity Acceptance Statement template is provided as one sample for agencies.
+This Digital Identity Acceptance Statement template is provided as an example for agencies to use or modify as needed

 Requirement | Section | Playbook Consideration |